richardhemphill/AMFM_decompy_cuda/README.md

 Copyright and contact
 =============

-The AMFM_decompy is free to use, share and modify under the terms of the MIT license.
+The AMFM_decompy_cuda is free to use, share and modify under the terms of the MIT license.

 Questions, comments, suggestions, and contributions are welcome.
 Please contact me at

-bernardo.jb.schmitt@gmail.com.
+richardlhemphill@gmail.com.